-Not only does general education play a pivotal role in the Associate of Arts program, but it also has relevance in the other degree programs.
-All Associate of Applied Science degrees at ASUMH require that at least 18 hours of the programs be devoted to general education core courses.
-Every effort is made to ensure that students are exposed to the foundation courses generally required of all well-rounded educated individuals.
+Not only does general education play a pivotal role in fully transferable Associate degrees, requiring 35 hours of general education courses, but it also has relevance in other degree programs.
+All Associate of Applied Science degrees and the Associate of General Studies degree at ASUMH require that at least 15 hours of the program be devoted to general education core courses.
+Technical Certificates require 6 hours of general education.
+Certificates of Proficiency do not require general education courses, as these are designed to be one-semester programs that prepare students for immediate entry into the workforce.